 Edit in real time with your collaborators!

-It’s here!
-PicMonkey is deeply excited to debut our collaboration features, which allow two or more people to share images, leave comments for each other, and…drumroll please: edit and design at the same time!
+Our set of collaboration features allow two or more people to share images, leave comments for each other, and edit and design at the same time.
+Cool, right?

 Think of your Shared Space folders in Hub as a big ol’ filing cabinet that the whole crew can get in to, only it’s in the cloud accessible from anywhere, at any time.